-This section of the 2022 UPWP identifies the Council's work activities for the year, including a description of the purpose of the work, the activities that will be performed, and the products that will be produced as a result of the activity.
-There are six major work activities (Planning and Programming Process, Modal System Planning, Long Range System Planning, Travel Forecasting and Model Development, Short Range Planning and Performance Monitoring, and Non-CPG Planning Activities) in which projects are categorized.
-The work activities are directly linked to the goals of the TPP, as outlined below.
+This section of the 2023 UPWP identifies the Council's work activities for the year, including a description of the purpose of the work, the activities that will be performed, and the products that will be produced as a result of the activity.
+There are six major work areas (Planning and Programming Process, Modal System Planning, Long Range System Planning, Travel Forecasting and Model Development, Short Range Planning and Performance Monitoring, and Non-CPG Planning Activities) in which projects are categorized.
+The work activities are directly linked to the goals of the TPP.

 Each year, the Council receives an estimate from MnDOT on the amount of federal transportation planning funds that will be available in the upcoming year.
 These funds, which come from both the Federal Highway Administration and the Federal Transit Administration, are consolidated into an overall transportation planning grant (referred to the Consolidated Planning Grant, or CPG), and provided to MnDOT for administration and oversight.
-The Council will receive approximately \$4.4 million in CPG in 2022, which must be "matched" at a rate of 20% with non-federal funds.
-This forms the base of the annual budget.
+The Council will receive approximately \$5.4 million in federal CPG funds in 2023, which must be "matched" at a rate of at least 20% with non-federal funds.

-The Council annually assesses the CPG allocation, the goals of the TPP, and regional priorities in order to determine the planning studies that are needed and will be funded for the year.
+The Council annually assesses the CPG allocation, the goals of the TPP, and regional priorities to determine the planning studies that are needed and will be funded for the year.
 The majority of the planning studies are meant to inform future updates to regional planning documents and policies and also to help prioritize transportation investments.
-Candidate UPWP studies are brought to the TAB subcommittees at the beginning of the development of the UPWP for input and feedback.
-Projects are primarily scheduled for a particular year based on the urgency in which they need to be completed in order for the Council to meet its requirements as an MPO and for the work to inform scheduled regional planning and investment processes (i.e. TPP update, Regional Solicitation).
+Candidate UPWP studies are brought to the TAB subcommittees and other stakeholders at the beginning of the development of the UPWP for input and feedback.
+Projects are primarily scheduled for a particular year based on the urgency in which they need to be completed for the Council to meet its requirements as an MPO and for the work to inform scheduled regional planning and investment processes (i.e., TPP update, Regional Solicitation).
 Additionally, planning studies are identified and prioritized based upon comments and feedback from past public comment processes, such as comments received during the TPP update and TIP adoption processes.

-Often, and due to the needs articulated by our regional partners and the public, the Council will budget funds that exceed the required 20 percent local match.
-In 2022, Council funds comprise approximately 29 percent of the total budget.
+Often, and due to the needs articulated by our regional partners and the public, the Council will typically budget funds that exceed the required 20 percent local match.
 Each year, the Council will use federal CPG funds at an 80 percent to 20 percent ratio until all federal funds are expended.
 At that point, all activities are funded with the remaining local funds programmed for the year.
-Note that this does not include activities that are entirely paid for with local funds, such as Aviation Planning.
+(Note that the CPG matching funds do not include funding for activities that are entirely paid for with local funds, such as Aviation Planning, RALF or locally funded studies.

-Included in this section is a table with the cumulative staff time, consultant costs, estimated expenditures, and total cost for the projects within the activity area.
+Included for each work area in this Work Activities section is a table with the cumulative staff time, consultant costs, estimated expenditures, and total cost for the projects within the activity area.
 The tables identify staff time by the number of weeks which staff will spend on a particular activity.
 Staff weeks are considered to be 40 hours of work.